miklevin/MikeLev.in/_posts/2024-11-05-its-all-about-the-clients.md

 Yup, okay, so the visual theme of nvim on Mac is inconsistent with the visual theme on NixOS.

+## Nvim Squggly Line Misspellings From NixOS Not On Mac

 Okay, that worked!
 But there's a difference in vim between my NixOS version at home and the one on the Mac.
 Specifically, the NixOS version which uses the